AEROS MH-1: Launch

 The AEROS MH-1 was launched on 4 March 2024, 14:05 PTZ, from the Vandenberg Space Force Base in California, aboard Space X's Falcon 9, as part of the Transporter 10 mission.
 It was first Portuguese satellite to be launched into space in over thirty years.

 Aftermath

-The satellite now orbits at an altitude of around 510 km, slightly above the International Space Station.
-Communications and data collection are carried out from the island of Santa Maria in the Azores.
+The satellite orbited at an altitude of around 510 km, slightly above the International Space Station.
+Communications and data collection were carried out from the island of Santa Maria in the Azores.
+It re-entered the atmosphere after completing its life cycle, following more than a year in orbit, on April 15, 2025.